Configure Multiple Resource Managers#

 .For example:

-additional_resource_managers: - resource_manager: type: kubernetes name: <rm-name> namespace: default # or whatever other namespace you want to use kubeconfig_secret_name: <The secret name, from ``kubectl describe secret <rm-name>``> kubeconfig_secret_value: <The data value, from ``kubectl describe secret <rm-name>``> ... and any other specs you may want to configure ... resource_pools: - pool_name: <rm-pool>
+additional_resource_managers: - resource_manager: type: kubernetes cluster_name: <rm-name> default_namespace: default # or whatever other namespace you want to use kubeconfig_secret_name: <The secret name, from ``kubectl describe secret <rm-name>``> kubeconfig_secret_value: <The data value, from ``kubectl describe secret <rm-name>``> ... and any other specs you may want to configure ... resource_pools: - pool_name: <rm-pool>

 Once all of your resource managers are added to helm values file, install the Helm chart.